• Skip to main content

 Adding tomatoes to sautéed bread.

-• Tear in the basil leaves and mix everything together once before covering the pot with a lid and turning down the heat to low.
+• Tear in 10 grams basil leaves and mix everything together once before covering the pot with a lid and turning down the heat to low.
 Allow this to gently simmer for about 10 minutes.
 If you start heating the porridge sizzle, you may need to add a bit more water to keep it from burning.

 Adding fresh basil leaves to bread and tomato soup.